riazul701/dev-notes/Operating-System/Debian-Desktop/_Debian-Desktop.md

 ## Notes

+* If you added a root password in the installer, your user will not be able to use `sudo` by default.
+Or creating "Administrative" user. <sup>{4}</sup>

 * If windows OS is used in dual boot system and shutdown/hibernate from windows OS, then failed to mount hard disk partitions in linux OS.
 To solve this issue, restart from windows OS.
 If problem persists, from windows OS enable "fast-startup" and shutdown, then start pc and disable "fast-startup" and shutdown, then start pc and restart to linux OS.

 ## Download ISO